 The Community Development Block Grant (CDBG) Commission is charged with the oversight of the County's administration of the federal Housing and Urban Development (HUD) funded Community Development Block Grant (CDBG) program and HOME Investment Partnerships (HOME) program.
 Per County Ordinance 15.40, the CDBG Commission's duties include:

-In 2017, the CDBG Commission will meet on the third (3rd) or fourth (4th) Thursday of each month (excluding September when the meeting is held on the second Thursday).
+The CDBG Commission usually meets on the fourth (4th) Thursday of each month, except in November and December when the meeting is held on the second (2nd) Thursday.
 Meeting agendas are publically noticed and meetings are open to the public.

 For a listing of meeting minutes and agendas please visit the Dane County Legislative Information Center page.